1005 N. Marion St.

 Victims of Juvenile Crimes

-As a criminal defense attorney that practices in juvenile court in Tampa, FL, I am often asked about the rights that the victim has while the case is pending in juvenile court.
+As a criminal defense attorney who practices in juvenile court in Tampa, FL, I am often asked about the victim’s rights while the case is pending in juvenile court.

-In some cases, including sexual misconduct cases, a parent might have one child accused of a crime in juvenile court while another child or family member is the alleged victim of that crime.
+In some cases, including sexual misconduct cases, a parent might have one child accused of a crime while another family member is the alleged victim.
 Parents often have a difficult time dealing with the problems that come along with protecting their children and family during the process.

-During the meeting, the Assistant State Attorney will talk with the alleged victim about the facts of the case to determine whether it should be prosecuted by the State Attorney’s Office.
-The State Attorney’s Office will also send a “witness-subpoena” with information about the date, time, and location of the scheduled appearance or “invest.”
+During the meeting, the Assistant State Attorney will talk with the alleged victim about the facts of the case to determine whether the State Attorney’s Office should prosecute it.

-The witness-subpoena is often called an “investigative subpoena” which means that no court date is involved.
-The subpoena orders the victim to appear for the purpose of giving truthful testimony in a matter which is pending and undetermined and in which the office of the State Attorney is conducting an investigation.
+The witness subpoena is often called an “investigative subpoena, ” meaning no court date is involved.
+The subpoena orders the victim to appear to give truthful testimony in a pending and undetermined matter in which the office of the State Attorney is conducting an investigation.

-Failure to comply with the subpoena might subject the victim to penalties that can be imposed by the court.
-Although the victim has the right to be represented by an attorney, if the victim is not also suspected of committing a crime, the victim probably doesn’t need an attorney.
+Failure to comply with the subpoena might subject the victim to penalties that the court can impose.
+Although the victim has the right to be represented by an attorney, if the victim is not also suspected of committing a crime, the victim probably does not need an attorney.

 The victim of a juvenile crime generally has the following rights:

 • State Attorney Recommendation: The Department of Juvenile Justice will provide a recommendation to the State Attorney’s Office regarding how the case should be handled.
-If DJJ recommends that the State Attorney’s Office should not proceed with filing a delinquency charge, the victim has the right to be notified about this recommendation.
-If the victim does not agree with the recommendation, then the victim has the right to tell the State Attorney within 10 days of the notice.
+If DJJ recommends that the State Attorney’s Office not proceed with filing a delinquency charge, the victim has the right to be notified about this recommendation.
+If the victim disagrees with the recommendation, the victim has the right to tell the State Attorney within ten (10) days of the notice.

 • Court Hearings: The alleged victim has the right to attend court hearings and to have advance notice of those hearings.